-Seminyak is Bali’s expat hub, home to a beautiful beach, quirky boutiques, delicious restaurants and the coolest nightlife in Bali.
+Seminyak is Bali’s expat hub, home to a beautiful beach, quirky boutiques, delicious restaurants, and the coolest nightlife in Bali.
 There are also a lot of things to do in Seminyak.
-Hundreds flock there to see and be seen, thanks to its Instagram-friendly charm, but there are secret spots for those who prefer to keep a low profile.
+Thanks to its Instagram-friendly charm, hundreds flock there to see and be seen, but there are secret spots for those who prefer to keep a low profile.

-Seminyak is often dismissed as being a mere tourist attraction, with beachfront bars and Aussie-ran restaurants making it a far cry from the ‘real’ Bali.
-There’s actually a lot more to this vibrant city than meets the eye, with plenty of little local eateries tucked down side-streets, a great surf scene and a whole host of friendly locals who’ll let you hop on their moped for a guided tour of this Balinese gem.
+Seminyak is often dismissed as a mere tourist attraction, with beachfront bars and Aussie-ran restaurants making it a far cry from the ‘real’ Bali.
+There’s a lot more to this vibrant city than meets the eye, with plenty of little local eateries tucked down side streets, a great surf scene, and a whole host of friendly locals who’ll let you hop on their moped for a guided tour of this Balinese gem.

 Where is it